Film Review (magazine): Writers

-Contributors included Peter S. Haigh, Vincent Firth, Norman Taylor, David Richardson, Tony Crawley, Marianne Gray, Judy Sloane, Alan Jones, Tom Hutchinson, Nigel Robinson, Jason Caro, Roald Rynning, Howard Maxford, James Cameron-Wilson, Michael Darvell, Stephen Applebaum, Anwar Brett, Lorien Haynes and James Mottram.
+Contributors included Peter S. Haigh, Vincent Firth, Norman Taylor, David Richardson, Tony Crawley, Marianne Gray, Judy Sloane, Alan Jones, Tom Hutchinson, Nigel Robinson, Jason Caro, Roald Rynning, Howard Maxford, Cleaver Patterson, James Cameron-Wilson, Michael Darvell, Stephen Applebaum, Anwar Brett, Lorien Haynes and James Mottram.
 There was a readers' Q&A page with questions answered originally by Peter Noble and later on David McGillivray.
 James Cameron-Wilson, a commissioning editor of the magazine, also eventually took over this section.

 Related works

 Film Review ceased printed publication by Visual Imagination in 2009.
-It has no connection with the Film Review annual which was launched in 1944 and was last published by Signum Books.
+It has no connection with the Film Review annual which was launched in 1944 and last published by Signum Books.
 Originally edited by F. Maurice Speed, it was taken over by James Cameron-Wilson and was then jointly edited by Michael Darvell and Mansel Stimpson with Cameron-Wilson serving as executive editor.
 Its 70th edition appeared on 2 November 2015.
 In December 2015, the annual was launched as a website, Film Review Daily, edited by Cameron-Wilson and with regular contributors including Cameron-Wilson, Stimpson, Darvell, George Savvides and Chad Kennerk.